siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/0-pillar-2024-10-12-top-20-linux-desktop-environments-a-comprehensive-guide.md

     - 'linux desktop environment'
     - 'linux distributions'
 ---
 When it comes to choosing a Linux desktop environment (DE), you have a wide range of options.
 A desktop environment is essentially the graphical user interface (GUI) that allows you to interact with your system.
 Each DE has its own set of features, design philosophy, and strengths.
-In this blog post, we’ll explore the **top 20 Linux desktop environments**, covering their unique attributes, system requirements, and the kind of user each is best suited for.
+In this article, we’ll explore the **top 20 Linux desktop environments**, covering their unique attributes, system requirements, and the kind of user each is best suited for.

 1. **GNOME**